-Garbage disposals are a natural part of any household, and probably a stable of your sink.
-However as the years go on you might realize your garbage disposal isn’t working as well as it used too.
-You’ve cleaned it, there’s nothing stuck, so what’s slowing it down?
-Probably its age.
+Garbage disposals are a natural part of any household, and probably a staple of your sink, but as the years go on, you might realize your garbage disposal is not working as well as it used to.
+You’ve cleaned it, there’s nothing stuck, so what is slowing it down?
+It is probably age.

-The life expectancy of a garbage disposal isn’t a well known fact, and can vary between people, use and brand.
-Here are a few examples of fluctuating expectancies and what you can do to make it last longer!
+The life expectancy of a garbage disposal is not a well-known fact, and it can vary between people, use, and brand.
+Below are a few examples of fluctuating expectancies and what you can do to make your garbage disposal last longer!

 What Impacts a Disposal?

-Another impact would be something along the lines of quality.
+Another factor that will affect the lifespan of a garbage disposal is the quality.
 Cheaper disposals are more likely to fall apart faster, and thus are going to need to be replaced sooner.
-If you have a better, typically more expensive, disposal then you might last longer than others.
+If you have a better, typically more expensive, disposal, then it might last longer than others.

 Signs of a Deteriorating Disposal

-Smell: If your garbage disposal is beginning to smell despite your constant cleaning of it, than it may be a sign of a bigger problem at hand.
-Food that hasn’t been properly destroyed or ground up it can linger in your system, and begin to smell!
-If the smell is becoming an issue despite constant cleaning, it may be a signal for a new disposal!
+The first sign of deteriorating garbage disposal is a foul smell.
+If your garbage disposal is beginning to smell despite your constant cleaning of it, then it may be a sign of a bigger problem at hand.
+Food that has not been properly destroyed or ground up can linger in the system and begin to smell.
+If the smell is becoming an issue despite constant cleaning, it may be a sign that you need a new disposal.

-No Longer Grinding Food: If you find that your disposal is no longer grinding up food the way it used to, then it’s definitely a sign it’s time to replace it.
-The blades may be getting dull, or just not working the way they used to, and that’s when you know it’s time for it to go!
+The third sign of deteriorating disposal is it is no longer grinding up food.
+The blades may be getting dull or just not working the way they used to, and that’s when you know it is time for the disposal to go.

-Before you do ANYTHING, however, you’re going to need a new disposal.
-It’s important to note that garbage disposals, whilst having an average of a 10-year lifespan, fluctuate.
-Their life can be based on how often you use them, what you’re using them for, etc. Here is a list of 15 garbage disposals, in no particular order, and their lifespan.
-These can all be found on Amazon, or on different home websites
+It is important to note that the lifespan of garbage disposals, whilst having an average of a 10-year lifespan, fluctuates.
+Their life can be based on how often you use them, what you’re using them for, etc. Here is a list of 15 common garbage disposals and their lifespan.
+These can all be found on Amazon or different home websites.

-- Waste King L-8000 Garbage Disposal: Rated best for kitchens of smaller households, and has a warranty of 5 years.
-Half the time of the average garbage disposal
+- Waste King L-8000 Garbage Disposal: Rated best for kitchens of smaller households, it has a warranty of 5 years, half the time of the average garbage disposal.

-- InSinkErator Evolution Excel 1 HP Garbage Disposal: This disposal is one of the best high-end disposals, a bit on the pricey-er side but with a warranty of 8 years, and lasting reportedly anywhere between 9 to 11.
+- InSinkErator Evolution Excel 1 HP Garbage Disposal: This disposal is one of the best high-end disposals, but is a bit on the pricey side.
+This disposal has a warranty of 8 years and lasts reportedly anywhere between 9-11 years.

-- Insinkerator Badger 5 1/2 HP Food Waste Disposer: This disposal is best for smaller homes, as it’s a smaller size than most.
-This disposal also has only a 2-year warranty.
-Much shorter than most
+- Insinkerator Badger 5 1/2 HP Food Waste Disposer: This disposal is best for smaller homes, as it is smaller in size than most.
+This disposal also only has a 2-year warranty, which is much shorter than most.

-- Moen GXS75C GX Series 3/4 HP Garbage Disposal: This disposal is the best the Moen brand has to offer, and the only complaint is that it’s a little on the louder side.
-It has a 5-year warranty but can reportedly last up to 8 to 10 years if kept in good condition.
+- Moen GXS75C GX Series 3/4 HP Garbage Disposal: This disposal is the best the Moen brand has to offer, and the only complaint is that it is a little on the louder side.
+It has a 5-year warranty but can reportedly last up to 8-10 years if kept in good condition.

-- Waste King L-1001 Garbage Disposal: With a fun name and an even funnier price this disposal is one of the most affordable on our list.
-However cheaper disposal means often cheaper parts, and that still rings true with this one only holding a 2-year warranty
+- Waste King L-1001 Garbage Disposal: This disposal is one of the most affordable on the list.
+However, cheaper disposals mean often cheaper parts, and that still rings true with this one, only holding a 2-year warranty.

 - KitchenAid KCDI075B: The KitchenAid is a household name and there’s a reason why.
 It has a 5-year warranty and glowing reviews from those who have it.

-- Waste Maid US-WM-658: This 13-pound disposal has the highest warranty amongst all of the other disposals on our list with a guaranteed 10-year warranty.
-Though it can last even up to 15 years if you treat it well.
+- Waste Maid US-WM-658: This 13-pound disposal has the highest warranty amongst all of the other disposals on this list with a guaranteed 10-year warranty.
+It can last up to 15 years if treated well.

 - InSinkErator Septic Assist Garbage Disposal: This disposal is specifically made with septic assist if you happen to have a septic tank.
-This can be incredibly helpful for those who need it, and comes with a warranty of 8 years!
+This can be incredibly helpful for those who need it.
+It comes with a warranty of 8 years.

-- InSinkErator Evolution Excel Garbage Disposal: This garbage disposal is on the higher-end and bougie-er side of the disposal industry but with a warranty of 10 years it’s easy to see why people are willing to pay a little more!
+- InSinkErator Evolution Excel Garbage Disposal: This garbage disposal is on the higher end of the disposal industry with a warranty of 10 years.
+It is easy to see why people are willing to pay a little more.

-- InSinkErator Noise Insulation Garbage Disposal: Serious chefs will appreciate this disposal being able to grind up bones, and any other difficult pieces all whilst retaining a quiet sound and with a warranty of 7 years!
+- InSinkErator Noise Insulation Garbage Disposal: Serious chefs will appreciate this disposal being able to grind up bones and any other difficult pieces all whilst retaining a quiet sound and a warranty of 7 years.

-- Waste King Sound-Insulated Garbage Disposal: This disposal is specifically sound insulated, and great for a quiet kitchen.
-It’s cheaper for its abilities and has a warranty of 5 years.
+- Waste King Sound-Insulated Garbage Disposal: This disposal is specifically insulated and great for a quiet kitchen.
+It is inexpensive for its abilities and has a warranty of 5 years.

-So you’ve recognized the signs of failing disposal, and now you know it’s time to replace it.
-So, how do you do it?
-There are two ways, you can either hire someone to do it which is strongly recommended, or you can do it yourself.
+Now that you recognize the signs of failing disposal, you may realize it is time to replace your garbage disposal.
+To replace one, you can either hire someone to do it, which is strongly recommended, or you can do it yourself.

-So if you’ve decided to hire someone for the job, then there are a number of ways this can go.
-Either the plumber you hire will have suggestions that you can purchase from them directly, OR you’ll need to buy your own disposal and have them install it for you.
+If you have decided to hire someone for the job, then there are several ways this can go.
+Either the plumber you hire will have suggestions that you can purchase from them directly, or you will need to buy your new disposal and have them install it for you.
 If it happens to be the first of the two, sometimes it can be cheaper.
-Some plumbing companies will offer you deals on their disposals, if it means they can install them.
-Some won’t install a disposal not bought from them at all.
-However we strongly recommend having someone else install your disposal for you, as it’s a tedious and difficult journey that can ruin your sink if you aren’t careful.
+Some plumbing companies will offer you deals on their disposals if it means they can install them.